Miryck History, Family Crest & Coats of Arms

 Early Origins of the Miryck family

 The surname Miryck was first found in Anglesey (Welsh: Ynys Môn), a Welsh-speaking island, and present day County of Isle of Anglesey, located at the northwestern extremity of Wales.
-The family was traditionally understood to be descended from Mrien, Lord of Rheged, through Cadaval Ynad, a Judge of Powys
+The family was traditionally understood to be descended from Mrien, Lord of Rheged, through Cadaval Ynad, a Judge of Powys, who lived about 1190.

 The senior branch of the line settled in Anglesey where Samuel Cadaval was Lord of Cydywain.
 His son, Tudor ap Madoc, married the daughter of the Prince of North Wales.
 Einiawn Ap David, his successor was Usher at the Palace of Sheen.

 Important Dates for the Miryck family

 This web page shows only a small excerpt of our Miryck research.
 Another 158 words (11 lines of text) covering the years 1379, 1588, 1558, 1582, 1610, 1485, 1505, 1566, 1538, 1599, 1576, 1599, 1556, 1601, 1563, 1640, 1636, 1713, 1674, 1712, 1714, 1666 and 1660 are included under the topic Early Miryck History in all our PDF Extended History products and printed products wherever possible.